Program Mission and Goals

 - Demonstrate the ability to properly care for patients.

 Professional development of the student is enriched through didactic; laboratory and clinical patient care experiences by providing:

 - A Socratic learning environment for the exchange of professional ideas.

 - Opportunities for self-directed learning.

 - Clinical applications of radiographic procedures.

 The foremost concern of the Department of Diagnostic Imaging is the ability of the Radiographer to provide high quality patient care.
-Without this, the Radiographer, the patient, the community, and the entire profession suffers.
-If the Radiographer does not posses the attributes of providing high quality compassionate patient care, then the medical and technical knowledge obtained will have all gone naught.
+Without this, the Radiographer, the patient, the community, and the entire profession suffer.
+If the Radiographer does not posses the attributes of providing high quality compassionate patient care, then the medical and technical knowledge obtained will have all gone for naught.

-All didactic courses will be correlated with clinical experience to assist students in understanding the principles of Radiography.
+All didactic courses will be correlated with the clinical experience to assist students in understanding the principles of Radiography.
 Clinical experience will allow you to apply those principles as they relate to medical, preventive, diagnostic, and therapeutic medicine.
 Emphasis will be placed on developing that ability of application to a variety of patient care requirements.
-Teaching and service will be directed toward developing the competency of students in the art and science of the radiography, the ability to promote a concept of the health care team, with an appreciation of each member of the team.
+Teaching and service will be directed toward developing the competency of students in the art and science of radiography, the ability to promote a concept of the health care team, with an appreciation of each member of the team.